SienneR/SienneR.github.io/essays/tessellation-for-creation.md

 ## Patterns Going Forward

 Overall, software design patterns are extremely important to the development process.
 They allow for more cohesive, understandable, and manipulatable code throughout a project.
 Additionally, they act as principals that encourage best practice implementations, preventing many potential issues within projects.
-Patterns really do make the world go round, and will continue to be prevalent in future code, allowing developers to create a cohesive symphony through their projects.
+Patterns really do make the world go round, and will continue to be prevalent in future code, allowing developers to create a cohesive symphonic masterpiece of patterns through their projects.